Thoracic outlet syndrome: a crushing nerve or vascular injury

 - Three muscles in your neck that attach from the bones of your cervical spine to your first and second ribs

-- These muscles pass over or near the nerves that form your brachial plexus as well as your subclavian artery
+- The anterior scalene and middle scalene pass over or near the nerves that form your brachial plexus as well as your subclavian artery

 - Pectoralis minor